Updated November 6, 2020

 - Understanding the safe range of joint motions in chickens: When performing health examinations on chickens, it’s important to check their wing, leg, and foot flexibility and check for signs of pain, infection, inflammation, or arthritis.
 You must have an expert demonstrate for you how to check the range of motion in their bodies without causing injury and teach you what a healthy chicken looks and feels like.
 This way, you can be the best advocate possible for them if something feels or looks amiss.

-- Evaluating a chicken’s crop: Crop problems such as impaction are unfortunately common in chickens and can cause death if left unmanaged.
+- Evaluating a chicken’s A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration.: Crop problems such as impaction are unfortunately common in chickens and can cause death if left unmanaged.
 For this reason, you must learn how to evaluate a chicken’s crop, and quickly discern between how a full or empty crop typically feels in order to sound the alarm if something’s wrong.

 - Evaluating a chicken’s keel and abdomen: Similarly to their crop, you must be taught where a chicken’s abdomen is and how it normally feels.
 Abdominal issues such as an impacted oviduct, fluid buildup (especially due to Ovarian or Oviductal Cancer) or Egg Yolk Peritonitis, can be lethal if they go by unnoticed.
 You must also know what a keel should generally feel like, as keel issues can indicate a chicken’s overall health status.
 Keel sores must be quickly identified and treated before the infection spreads.